Author Guidelines

 E-Mail: E-mail that is written is just one e-mail that is used for correspondence [Center, Cambria 10, Bold]

-Keywords: A maximum of 5 keywords, written in alphabetical order, and separated by semicolons.
+Keywords: Include four to five different keywords, written in alphabetical order, and separated by semicolon.
 [Justify, Cambria 12, Single Spacing, Italic]

 Conclusion: Conclusions contain conclusions and suggestions.
 Conclusions are made concise, clear, and concise, and must answer the research objectives.
-The conclusion contains a synthesis of findings from data analysis and discussion and highlights new findings that contribute to the development of psychology as a science.
-Conclusions are written in paragraph (not numeric) form.
+The conclusion contains a synthesis of findings from data analysis and discussion and highlights new findings that contribute to the development of public administration.
+Conclusions are written in paragraph (not numeric).
 [Justify, Cambria 12, space 1.15]

 Suggestions are written concisely, clearly, and concisely.
 Suggestions are written in paragraph (not numeric) form.
 [Justify, Cambria 12, space 1.15]